PriaynshuSingh/delta-demo/README.md

 # delta-demo
-this is demo github class
+this is demo github class.